Ceilidh // Barn Dance

 Who Are We?

-Matt studied music in York, specialising in composition.
-Whilst he lends his beguiling accordion wiles to Take the Biscuit, in York he gigged regularly with Gypsy Jazz band ‘Corduroy Brookes and the Anchorsteam Collective’ on Fiddle and with ‘Bramble Napskins’ on fiddle and box.
-He gained experience playing for dance in ceilidh band ‘Capers and Japes.’
-Matt writes compelling, hair raising tunes, many of which are on the Take the Biscuit setlist.
+Nat studied music in York, specialising in composition.
+Whilst they lend their beguiling accordion wiles to Take the Biscuit, in York they gigged regularly with Gypsy Jazz band ‘Corduroy Brookes and the Anchorsteam Collective’ on Fiddle and with ‘Bramble Napskins’ on fiddle and box.
+Nat first started playing for dance with ‘Capers and Japes.’
+Nat writes compelling, hair raising tunes, and published 'The Tyranny of Jigs' comprising of 36 original tunes.

 As a classically trained Violist brought up in English Ceilidh tradition Beth is inspired by the rhythm, shape and vibrance of traditional dance music.
 She is a young and exciting Folk Educator and a passionate upper strings teacher, with experience of a wide variety of age groups, from five to seventy-five.
 Beth writes songs and tunes in the traditional style and has performed with groups ‘Mrs Savage's Whim’ and ‘Anna & Beth.’